Director of the ENV Masters Program and Associate Professor of Biology

-April Boulton, Ph.D., is assistant professor of biology and director of the masters program in environmental biology (ENV).
+April Boulton, Ph.D., is associate professor of biology and director of the masters program in environmental biology (ENV).
 She teaches both graduate and undergraduate courses in environmental biology, insect ecology, and general biology.
 Professor Boulton earned a master's degree in animal behavior from Bucknell University and a Ph.D. in ecology from the University of California, Davis.
 She has mentored graduate researchers in a variety of insect fields from urban ecology to natural restoration of imperiled species.
 Professor Boulton has published articles on population dynamics of arachnids, desert ecology of insects, and community ecology of ground-foraging ants.
 Her current research focuses on insect diversity in urban and suburban settings (especially college campuses) and on how dominant ant species affect the soil foodweb at both local and landscape levels.
 She has served as a reviewer for academic conferences and peer-reviewed journals.
 Professor Boulton is also the coordinator for faculty training in distance education at the Graduate School.

 Research and teaching interests